-2. Retain, on local government tax rolls, some portion of or interest in lands which are under public protection.
+2. Retain, on local government tax rolls, some portion of or interest in lands that are under public protection.

-3. Reduce long-term management costs by allowing private property owners to continue acting as stewards of the land, where appropriate.
+3. Reduce long-term management costs by allowing private property owners to continue acting as stewards of the land, as appropriate.

-(b) The Land Acquisition Advisory Council and the water management districts shall identify, within their 1997 acquisition plans, those projects which require a full fee simple interest to achieve the public policy goals, along with the reasons why full title is determined to be necessary.
+(b) The Land Acquisition Advisory Council and the water management districts shall identify, within their 1997 acquisition plans, those projects that require a full fee simple interest to achieve the public policy goals, along with the reasons why full title is determined to be necessary.
 The council and the water management districts may use alternatives to fee simple acquisition to bring the remaining projects in their acquisition plans under public protection.
-For the purposes of this subsection, the term “alternatives to fee simple acquisition” includes, but is not limited to: purchase of development rights; conservation easements; flowage easements; purchase of timber rights, mineral rights, or hunting rights; purchase of agricultural interests or silvicultural interests; land protection agreements; fee simple acquisitions with reservations; or any other acquisition technique which achieves the public policy goals listed in paragraph (a).
+For the purposes of this subsection, the term “alternatives to fee simple acquisition” includes the purchase of development rights; conservation easements; flowage easements; the purchase of timber rights, mineral rights, or hunting rights; the purchase of agricultural interests or silvicultural interests; land protection agreements; fee simple acquisitions with reservations; or any other acquisition technique that achieves the public policy goals identified in paragraph (a).
 It is presumed that a private landowner retains the full range of uses for all the rights or interests in the landowner’s land which are not specifically acquired by the public agency.
-Life estates and fee simple acquisitions with leaseback provisions shall not qualify as an alternative to fee simple acquisition under this subsection, although the department and the districts are encouraged to use such techniques where appropriate.
+Life estates and fee simple acquisitions with leaseback provisions do not qualify as an alternative to fee simple acquisition under this subsection, although the department and the districts are encouraged to use such techniques if appropriate.

 (d) The Legislature finds that the lack of direct sales comparison information has served as an impediment to successful implementation of alternatives to fee simple acquisition.
 It is the intent of the Legislature that, in the absence of direct comparable sales information, appraisals of alternatives to fee simple acquisitions be based on the difference between the full fee simple valuation and the value of the interests remaining with the seller after acquisition.

-(e) The public agency which has been assigned management responsibility shall inspect and monitor any less-than-fee-simple interest according to the terms of the purchase agreement relating to such interest.
+(e) The public agency that has been assigned management responsibility shall inspect and monitor any less-than-fee-simple interest according to the terms of the purchase agreement relating to such interest.